Ethicon Physiomesh Lawsuits

 - Chronic pain

 Injured Physiomesh patients are demanding compensation for their pain and suffering.

-Hundreds of Physiomesh Cases Consolidated in Georgia
+More Than 2,700 Physiomesh Cases Consolidated in Georgia

 Medical devices are used by patients all across the country.
 When a device is defective, it can cause widespread harm.
 As a result, thousands of patients in different states can sue device manufacturers for their injuries.
 Many times, the claims and arguments raised in these lawsuits are very similar.
 When this happens, those cases can be consolidated into what is known as Multidistrict Litigation, or MDLs.

 Since 2017, more than 2,750 Physiomesh lawsuits were consolidated into an MDL in the United States District Court for the Northern District of Georgia.
 One federal judge is assigned to oversee all of these Physiomesh cases.
 As this is not a class action, each plaintiff will have the right to have his or her individual case litigated in this court.
 The first Physiomesh trial in this MDL is scheduled to begin on June 22, 2020.